-17. The agreement instituting the new pay system includes a provision that any premia agreed should be uprated by 3.225% in April 2005.
-(The value of the premium in paragraph 13 is the value effective from 1 April 2005).
+17 The value of the premium in paragraph 13 is the value effective from 1 April 2006.
 Any premia paid prior to this date should be uplifted at that date to this amount.
 Any uprating of premia thereafter will be by either national or local agreement.

-Review of this Guidance
+Review of this guidance

-18. This initial guidance on the level of nationally agreed recruitment and retention premia has been drafted to allow flexibility for the service during assimilation to the new system, taking account of the fact that the current grading of posts varies widely.
+18 This initial guidance on the level of nationally agreed recruitment and retention premia has been drafted to allow flexibility for the service during assimilation to the new system, taking account of the fact that the current grading of posts varies widely.
 Future reviews of the guidance should seek to introduce greater consistency in rates of premium for newly appointed staff, unless variation is justified by the evidence.